 Supporting carers over 50 back into employment

-Our Working Potential programme is a research project that aims to collect and collate as much information as possible about the best way to support people over 50 who are currently carers to explore job opportunities in preparation for returning to work either on a full or part time basis.
-We are also working with employers to understand the barriers that they face recruiting and retaining carers in the workplace and to identify best practice.
+Our Working Potential programme is a research project that aimed to collect and collate as much information as possible about the best way to support people over 50 who are currently carers to explore job opportunities in preparation for returning to work either on a full or part time basis.
+We also worked with employers to understand the barriers that they face recruiting and retaining carers in the workplace and to identify best practice.

 This significant step is one that many carers come to face.
 It can be a very daunting prospect as many people become deskilled or lose their confidence following a period away from conventional work settings.

-The Working Potential programme will allow us to understand the most effective steps by which carers can be encouraged and supported on their journey into new working roles, at the same time boosting self-esteem, reducing social isolation and assisting integration into new and wider communities.
+The Working Potential programme allowed us to understand the most effective steps by which carers can be encouraged and supported on their journey into new working roles, at the same time boosting self-esteem, reducing social isolation and assisting integration into new and wider communities.

 Research from Carers UK shows that 2.6 million have quit their job to care for a loved one who is older, disabled or seriously ill, with nearly half a million (468,000) leaving their job in the last two years alone - more than 600 people a day.
 This is a 12 per cent increase since Carers UK and YouGov polled the public in 2013.
 The findings also show that more people are caring than previously thought, with almost 5 million workers now juggling their paid job with caring – a dramatic rise compared with Census 2011 figures of 3 million.
 The research emphasises the need for UK employers to support the rapidly increasing number of staff with caring responsibilities to stay in the workforce.